JassiSingh08/Personal_Portfolio/README.md

-Certainly!
-Below is a sample README.md file for a personal portfolio website built using React and various hooks like useState, useEffect, useRef, and useContext.
-The portfolio also includes the functionality to change themes and accent colors, and it's fully responsive using pure CSS media queries without any CSS frameworks.

----

 # Personal Portfolio Website

 This is a personal portfolio website built using React and several React hooks such as useState, useEffect, useRef, and useContext.
 The portfolio showcases my skills, projects, and personal information while offering a unique feature for users to customize the website's theme and accent colors according to their preferences.